 Should I surf if I have injuries or aches and pains?

-I’ve included a Prehab workout for surfing that will help your shoulders, but if you have injuries in other parts of your body, such as low back or knees, you may want to do one of these rehab workouts:
+I’ve included a Prehab workout for surfing that will help your shoulders, but if you have injuries in other parts of your body, such as low back or knees, you may want to sign up for coaching.

 Should I do cardio to get in better surfing shape?